-The process to convert your physical shares into electronic (or dematerialised) form is called dematerialisation.
-Dematerialisation is when you take your physical stockholding online.
+The process of converting your physical shares into an electronic (or dematerialized) form is called dematerialization.
+Dematerialization is when you take your physical stockholding online.
 Why is it important?
 Let’s get to the background story.

-In the 90s National Stock Exchange (NSE) broke the monopoly of Bombay Stock Exchange by taking several measures to stay ahead in the game.
-It simplified the trading process by introducing demat trading in 1996 doing away with the paperwork.
-The companies would still issue physical certificates, but gradually most investors switched to demat trading.
+In the 90s National Stock Exchange (NSE) broke the monopoly of the Bombay Stock Exchange by taking several measures to stay ahead in the game.
+It simplified the trading process by introducing Demat trading in 1996, doing away with the paperwork.
+The companies would still issue physical certificates, but gradually most investors switched to Demat trading.

-If you find out that you still hold physical shares, you must open a demat account now.
-The company will take back your physical shares, destroy it and issue the equivalent number of shares in the electronic form.
+If you find out that you still hold physical shares, you must open a Demat account now.
+The company will take back your physical shares, destroy them and issue the equivalent number of shares in electronic form.